thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-21-dragino-lorashield-on-AU915-using-arduino-lmic-library.md

 ## MCCI Arduino-LMIC Library Configuration

 The only modification required to the library itself to use a different frequency is changing the defined regional configuration that the library uses.
-This step is not required if you used my forked version of the MCCI Arduino-LMIC library, however, I have documented it to be thorough.
+This step is not required if you used my forked version of the MCCI Arduino-LMIC library, however, I have documented the process I used below to be thorough.

 The regional configuration is set in the `lmic_project_config.h` file - found in the root folder of the library repository.
 The default value is `#define CFG_us915 1`.
 To modify this value, and replace it with another regional configuration we need to find and modify the `lmic_project_config.h` file.
 Depending on how you install the library in the Arduino IDE, how your Arduino IDE is configured, and what operating system you are using... this location may vary.
 The best method to find it is to determine the location using the Arduino IDE itself.
 The following steps will determine the location of the _Arduino-LMIC_ library and change the regional configuration: